Back arrow - black

 • Increases job satisfaction

-Great sales coaching helps retain your top talent.
-Studies have shown that 60% of sales reps are more likely to leave their job if they feel like their manager is an inadequate coach.
+Great sales coaching helps you retain your top talent.
+Studies have shown that 60% of sales reps are more likely to leave their job if they feel like their manager is an inadequate sales coach.

 Chapter 2: Tips for world-class coaching